-Everyone love a bargain.
+Everyone loves a bargain.
 Especially when you have some of those very expensive little people living in your house!
 I’m not very good at saving money, I tend to spend it as soon as I get paid, but do have a few money saving tricks and have got much better at it over the years.

 Here are my money saving tips for mums…

 I swear by doing my food shops online!
 Not only can you do it from the comfort of your sofa whilst wearing your PJs, it also saves you money.
 You can check prices and offers as you go, and if your trolley too much at the end you can just remove items.

 There are a few of these and at first they do sound a bit like a scam, but they’re definitely worth looking into.
 I’ve been using Quidco for a couple of years and have had over £300 cashback.
 My biggest in one go was £30 on theme park tickets.
 Every time you buy something online you go to Quidco first, find the retailer you’re buying from and click through to their website.
 Any purchases you make on that visit will be tracked and you’ll receive a percentage back.
 It goes back into your Quidco account and you can withdraw at any time.
 Some of the retailers pay within weeks, others take over 6 months.
 The only fee is £5 per year which Quidco take out of your cashback earnings.
 You can sign up here.

 If you’re doing some online shopping always check your good friend Google for vouchers and discount codes.
 Sometimes you get 10% off, sometimes you get free p&p, and sometimes nothing at all but it’s always worth a quick look.
 Groupon has a discount codes section, as well as great offers on days out, restaurants, beauty treatments and more.